fstark/map-aquarius/doc/DESIGN.md

 The game occurs in up to 14 turns, with the objective to get 10 victories before getting 5 defeats.

-Every two turns, specific animals and perks are unlocked in the shop.
+Every two turns, specific animals and perks are unlocked in the shop and can appear in the selection.

-The team building part of the game assemble an ordered set of up to 4 animals, each having an optional single perk.
-The animals have 2 stats and an experience, that changes the stats.
-In addition, every animal have an optional power that is automatically triggered at specific points during the game.
+The team building part of the game is assembling an ordered set of up to 4 animals, each having an optional single perk.
+The animals have 2 stats ("attack"/"health") and an "experience" (from 1 to 3), that changes the stats.
+In addition, every animal have an optional power that is automatically triggered at specific points during the game and varies with experience.

 At some point, the player goes in battle, which ends its turn.